acmgroup/destinydocs/readme.md

 agree on one or more methods of integration.
 We essentially have two sets of solutions, let's take a look at these options:

-# HTTP REST API's
+# Integration Option 1: HTTP REST API's

-We have 4 APIs with which you can access and manage data.
+We have 4 HTTP APIs with which you can access and manage data.

 1. **HTTP REST API v1:** Our REST API provides functionality to manage and access the data such as Users, Clients, Vehicles,